Stella-Mutacho/Stella-Mutacho/README.md

 - 👋 Hi, I’m Stella Mutacho
 - 👀I am a junior data engineer with a passion for building data-driven solutions, development of web3 dApps, and developing end-to-end ETL data pipelines.
-- 🌱 I'm currently taking a training at 10 Academy Batch 5 on Machine Learning, Data Engineering and Web 3
+- 🌱 I have recently competed a training at 10 Academy Batch 5 on Machine Learning, Data Engineering and Web 3
-- 💞️ I'm skilled in identifying, analyzing, and interpreting trends in datasets using statistical techniques, application of ETL and ELT pipelines on data, and building visualizations to summarize results.
+- 💞️ I'm skilled in identifying, analyzing and interpreting trends in datasets using statistical techniques, application of ETL and ELT pipelines on data, and building visualizations to summarize results.
 - I'm ready to collaborate on Machine Learning, Data Engineering and Web 3 projects
 - 📫 How to reach me:
             <ul>